Vistas

 In anticipation of the culmination of five groundbreaking towers, the eagerly awaited pièce de résistance took form in five large abstract oil paintings.
 Each painting was poised to embody the inherent synergy within itself and with the architectural elements that enveloped them.
 This visionary initiative, commissioned by the esteemed real estate tycoon Capitaland from Singapore, extends beyond traditional confines, reshaping these architectural marvels into vibrant canvases for deep and meaningful expression.
-With each tower serving as a backdrop, the monumental artworks—First Baby, Red El Rooh, Left All Alone, HMTNIHYTL (Hand Me the Night I Hand You the Light), and Green Tea—become a living testament to the harmonious synergy of inventive artistry and refined architecture.
-As these dynamic structures and evocative paintings converge, a unique narrative unfolds, redefining the very fabric of the urban environment they jointly inhabit.
+With each tower serving as a backdrop, the monumental artworks—First Baby, Astra, Left All Alone, HMTNIHYTL (Hand Me the Night I Hand You the Light), and Green Tea—become a living testament to the harmonious synergy of inventive artistry and refined architecture.

 First Baby

-As residents ascend to the lobby of the second skyscraper, they are met with the symphony of negative spaces in Red El Rooh.
+As residents ascend to the lobby of the second skyscraper, they are met with the symphony of negative spaces in Astra.
 Amidst the architectural grandeur, Marc Northstar's intentional use of blank spaces and bold lines creates an ethereal dance, captivating the observer's gaze and fostering a unique connection between the artwork and its urban surroundings.

 Left All Alone